YashAndhare/US-Candy-Sales/README.md

 - Develop **interactive dashboards** for real-time performance monitoring
 - Appoint a high-visibility brand ambassador like **Jimmy "MrBeast" Donaldson** to increase visibility and consumer trust

----

-Let me know if you'd like a markdown version for GitHub or need help embedding the charts!